HardlyDifficult/Tutorials/Chapter1.md

 }
 ```

- - Add 'SuicideOutOfBounds' to the spike ball.
+ - Add 'SuicideOutOfBounds' to the SpikeBall.

 </details><br>
 <details><summary>What did that do?</summary>